 The Breaking Point

 The question remains, what is the breaking point for all of this.
 Is the customer the final word in what should be done?
-Does the development team and their limited resources outweigh the needs of the user?
+Do the development team and their limited resources outweigh the needs of the user?
 Sometimes the answer, sadly, is yes they do.
-Not every company has the luxury of unlimited resources and sometimes projects and unfortunately users need to take a hit in order to keep the timelines moving and make deliveries on time to fulfill contracts.
-In a perfect world the designers and ultimately the users would come out of top, the software would do exactly what it was designed to do and the experience would be the best it could be for the given task.
-But as the reality of things go, the world is not perfect and all we can do is strive to give the best experience given the resources we have available.
+Not every company has the luxury of unlimited resources and sometimes projects and unfortunately, users need to take a hit in order to keep the timelines moving and make deliveries on time to fulfill contracts.
+In a perfect world the designers and ultimately the users would come out of the top, the software would do exactly what it was designed to do and the experience would be the best it could be for the given task.
+But as the reality of things goes, the world is not perfect and all we can do is strive to give the best experience given the resources we have available.

 It does seem a shame that the ones who take the brunt of all of this are those we depend on in order to stay in business, the customers.